openedx/edx-documentation/en_us/edx_style_guide/source/templates/task_template.rst

 {For more information about concept topics, see :ref:`Concept Topics`.}

-{Replace or remove this sentence, and all subsequent values within and including braces ({}), with your own text.}
+{Replace or remove this sentence, and all other values within and including braces ({}), with your own text.}

 {You can duplicate and use the source ``task_template.rst`` file to provide a